 To Whom It May Concern,

-My name is Yanjia Zhang, a postdoc at Boston University School of Public Health in the Department of Biostatistics.
+Boston University School of Public Health in the Department of Biostatistics.
 We are working on a project to develop methods to improve COVID-19 surveillance using wastewater data.
 The main objective is to develop methods to link wastewater data and reported cases of COVID-19 with two main goals: 1) estimate the degree to which wastewater is a leading indicator of COVID-19 activity, and 2) estimate the impact of at home testing, asymptomatic cases and mild cases on decreases cases being reported (i.e. comparing the omicron wave to prior waves of disease).
 Our project will result in statistically rigorous approaches to estimate the lag between wastewater and traditional case reporting, as well as a rigorous approach to determining the impact of various features of a covid-19 variant on case reporting.

 There are two reasons we are seeking data with this request.
 The wastewater data that we have access to covers a combination of towns that do not align with publicly available COVID-19 case data, making it challenging to align the two data streams correctly.
 Additionally, there are typically lags between when an individual is tested and when their case is reported, therefore, having data to understand the timeliness of COVID-19 case reports (including test date and report date) is important to making our estimates more accurate and relevant to surveillance.